How Often Should You Change Your Toothbrush?

 - Posted on: Sep 30 2019

 At NW Heights Dental, our practice is here to assist patients with a wide range of oral health care needs.
 This may include overall education on how to achieve and maintaining a healthy smile.
-Drs.
-Keri Smith and David Hiebert of the Portland, OR area encourage patients to ask questions about their smile’s health.
+Dr. Keri Smith of the Portland, OR area encourage patients to ask questions about their smile’s health.

 How often should you change your toothbrush?